Svetlana Laurel: Mom Shoots 14-Year-Old Daughter In Head As Panicked Teen Talks On Phone With 911, Police Say

 — AMY CLANCY (@ClancyKIRO7) December 19, 2018

-The teen girl was able to flee to an upstairs bedroom where she dialed 911.
-According to a police report, that was when Laurel chased her and shot her in the head as she tried to communicate with the 911 operator, ABC News reported.
+The teen girl was able to flee to an upstairs bedroom, where she dialed 911.
+According to a police report, that was when Laurel chased her — and shot her in the head — as she tried to communicate with the 911 operator, ABC News details.
 According to a police report cited by ABC, the operator heard a voice on the other end, likely belonging to Laurel, yell “you called 911!”
 The operator then heard the phrase, “blow your head off.”

 “Police said the operator also heard a noise similar to zip ties being deployed, followed by a loud bang.
 Someone then screamed about someone being dead,” according to the ABC account of the police report.